LuSntgo/LuSntgo/README.md

 Welcome to my profile! ✨

 - Pronouns: she/her
-- I'm a Full-Stack Web Developer passionate about Technology, I'm part of T4 at Driven Education.
+- I'm a Full-Stack Web Developer passionate about Technology.
-- At the moment, I'm perfecting in the front-end world and exploring the back-end universe.
 - I have skills with HTML, CSS, JavaScript, React, TypeScript, NodeJS, Express, MongoDb, Postgres, Jest, Cypress, AWS, Docker, CI/CD.
 - A curiosity about me: I have a degree in psychology.📚